 It breaks my heart to listen to a teenage girl from Nice, describing the horrific scene on Bastille Day, and going on to say that she will have to think before she goes out now.

-As a teacher, it’s becoming increasingly difficult to stand in front of my form and discuss events such as these, both initially as things happen but also the follow-up when the hate-speak begins.
+As a teacher, it’s becoming increasingly difficult to stand in front of my students and discuss events such as these, both initially as things happen but also the follow-up when the hate-speak begins.
 I’m so sad that this generation of children have to play out their childhood to a chorus of mass shootings, death, hatred and horror.

 Even worse, I know a lot of teachers won’t even mention this, because they don’t know how to, without stirring up discussion that they’re unwilling to confront.
 They don’t understand it themselves.